-- Be a Canadian citizen, permanent resident of Canada or Protected Person by the application deadline date (June 10, 2022);
+- Be a Canadian citizen, permanent resident of Canada or Protected Person by the Federal application deadline date (October 10, 2022);

 - have accepted or currently hold a CIHR, NSERC or SSHRC CGS (master’s or doctoral) or Vanier CGS doctoral (the Vanier recipient must meet the citizenship requirement);

-- undertake your proposed trip abroad no earlier than the competition deadline date (June 10, 2022);
+- undertake your proposed trip abroad no earlier than the Federal competition deadline date (October 10, 2022);

 - not hold, or have held, any other CGS-MSFSS during the course of your graduate studies.